yogsototh/yblog/multi/blog/Haskell-the-Hard-Way.md

 en: See how awesome this structure is:
 en: We can make trees containing not only integers, strings and chars, but also other trees.
-en: And we can even make a tree containing a tree of trees! fr:Voyez à quel point cette structure est formidable:
+en: And we can even make a tree containing a tree of trees!
+fr: Voyez à quel point cette structure est formidable :
 fr: Nous pouvons faire des arbres contenant seulement des entiers, des chaînes de caractères, mais aussi d'autres arbres.
 fr: Et nous pouvons même faire un arbre contenant un arbre d'arbres!